Bakhtiari people: History

+World War I: During the Persian campaign of 1915, the German agent Wilhelm Wassmus traveled to Bushehr under the protection of Bakhtiara Khan.
+Paradoxically, it was the Bakhtiari tribe that the British entrusted with guarding the Persian oil pipeline at Karun, for which they were paid very handsomely.
+At the same time, the British hoped to make the tribe a reliable ally.

 Pahlavi Period: With the expansion of Bakhtiari influence, urban elites (particularly in Tehran) began to worry in regards to a potential Bakhtiari takeover of Persia's affairs.
 Prior to this point, the Bakhtiari had largely remained within their own territorial boundaries.
 The Bakhtiari influence would continue to play an important role within the early 20th century politics of Iran.
 Reza Shah Pahlavi (r.
 1925–1941) made the destruction of the Bakhtiari influence his mission.
 The existence of oil on Bakhtiari territory further motivated the Pahlavi monarch to undermine the autonomy of the tribe, and force its population to adhere to the commands of the central government.
 Reza Shah Pahlavi would eventually execute a few noteworthy tribal leaders to crush Bakhtiari autonomy and maintain control over the tribe.
 Amongst the executed Khans was Mohammad Reza Khan (Sardar-e-Fateh), whose son later became the Pahlavi Prime Minister Shapour Bakhtiar.
 The latter event was a turning point for Bakhtiari and their rise within Iranian politics.

-Tribal structure

-The Bakhtiari people trace a common lineage, being divided into two branches, Chahar Lang (English: Four Shares) and Haft Lang (English: Seven Shares), each branch being divided into different sub-branches (bāb, tāyefe, tireh, tash, fāmil and owlād).
-Lang word in bakhtiari dialect means "share of tax or inheritance".

-The famous documentary Grass: A Nation's Battle for Life (1925) tells the story of the migration of Bakhtiari tribe from winter quarters in Khuzestan to summer quarters Chahar Mahaal.
-This film also tells the story of how these people crossed the river Karun with 50,000 people and 125,000 animals.
-The documentary People of the Wind (1975) retraces this same journey, 50 years later.
-The British documentary series The Ascent of Man (1973) in the first part of its second episode, "The Harvest of the Seasons," also shows the Bakhtiari making the annual migration to the summer pastures.
-This portrayal is not particularly positive, using the Bakhtiari as an example of a pre-agricultural tribe frozen in time.
-As of 2006, the migration still takes place, although the livestock are now transported in trucks, and the shepherds no longer walk barefoot in the snow between provinces.

 Music

-The Bakhtiari are noted in Iran for their remarkable music which inspired Alexander Borodin.
+The Bakhtiari are noted in Iran for their music which inspired Russian composer Alexander Borodin.